 Information in your knowledge base can provide insights that will help you create content to address issues down the sales funnel – issues that might otherwise derail your efforts to nurture leads.

-Don’t Lose Prospects Before They Even Get To Sales
+Keep Prospects Engaged Before They Even Get To Sales

 You’ve likely heard the often-cited statistic that 70% of the buying journey is complete before someone even reaches out to sales.
 How can you keep from losing prospects before they interact with sales?

 Again, a good knowledge management solution may be what saves the sale.
-With a knowledge base that prospects can access by asking questions about products, for example, you’ll be able to collect data on their concerns while they’re still in the early stages of evaluating what you have to offer.
+With a customer-facing knowledge base that prospects can access to ask questions about products, for example, you’ll be able to collect data on their concerns while they’re still in the early stages of evaluating what you have to offer.
 That data can tell you a lot about the information they need to keep them from losing interest early in the sales journey, before they even interact with the sales team.
+You can then turn those insights into powerful content that drives prospects to the next step of the sales funnel.

 Harness The Power Of Knowledge Sharing With Digital Transformation